apache/helix/src/site/markdown/Architecture.md

 * If a task is dependent on another task being completed, do not add that task
 * After any task is completed by a Participant, Controllers gets notified of the change and the State Transition algorithm is re-run until the CurrentState is same as IdealState.

-## Helix znode layout
+## Helix ZNode layout

 Helix organizes znodes under clusterName in multiple levels.

-The top level (under clusterName) znodes are all Helix defined and in upper case:
+The top level (under the cluster name) ZNodes are all Helix-defined and in upper case:

 * PROPERTYSTORE: application property store
 * STATEMODELDEFES: state model definitions